Teaching and Learning

 Curriculum and Instruction

 JKBS serves students grades 7-12.
-New curriculum, assessment and intervention resources have been introduced for the 2020-2021 school year.
+New curriculum, assessment and intervention resources were introduced beginning with the 2020-2021 school year.
 These resources provide a comprehensive assessment and instruction program to help all of our students succeed.
 We now have access to actionable data that helps our teachers understand both students' strengths and gaps and enables us to personalize a learning path for every student.
 We also employ cross-curricular direct instruction to teach reading and writing through a variety of resources.
 Note some of the curriculum and assessment resources below.

 JKBS has moved to a new online curriculum called Edgenuity that can be seamlessly utilized in both a Distance Learning and In-Person delivery model.
 This Common Core Standards aligned curriculum provides asynchronous direct instruction embedded into each lesson.